Alex Russo: Characterization and themes

 John M. Cunningham of Encyclopædia Britannica described Alex as "a mischievous tomboy".
-The A.V.
-Clubs Marah Eaken described Alex as a "pretty dark" character who is "dry, lazy, and kind of a jerk, sometimes." —describing Alex as "a wisecracking underachiever" keen on using her magical abilities to "smooth the path through high school".
-Plugged In's Paul Asay identified the character as "a Disney protagonist with a hint of rebellion—Cinderella with a yen for detention", demonstrated by her "slouching, too-cool-for-school vibe."
+Marah Eaken of The A.V.
+Club described Alex as a "pretty dark" character who is "dry, lazy, and kind of a jerk, sometimes." —describing Alex as "a wisecracking underachiever" keen on using her magical abilities to "smooth the path through high school".
+Plugged Ins Paul Asay identified the character as "a Disney protagonist with a hint of rebellion—Cinderella with a yen for detention", demonstrated by her "slouching, too-cool-for-school vibe."
 While under a truth spell, the character explains that her attitude is simply "a defense mechanism to hide my desire to really be liked."
 Alex's personality strongly contrasts with that of her older brother, who unlike her is studious and hardworking.

 Although a bit rude to others at times, Alex is shown throughout the show to be a good person at heart.
 DVDizzy's Kelvin Cedeno writes that, "Alex is a character that could, and should, be off-putting in her narrow-mindedness and egotism.
 In spite of this, Selena Gomez manages to be likable and approachable in the role."

 Alex often uses magic to solve her problems, which frequently ends up causing more problems than she began with.
 DVDizzy claimed that Alex was "cocky, self-assured, and constantly relies on magic to bail her out of mishaps".
 Alex underachieves when it comes to high school, however, she excels greatly at art.
 She is also shown to be only semi-literate, when it is revealed that she has never fully read a book or a menu.

 Alex is the middle child and the only female of the Russo children.
 She often argues with and insults her older brother, Justin, though it is later revealed that she does so because she admires him and wishes to be like him.
 The fact that her parents seem to favor Justin in most cases also engenders hostility and jealousy toward her brother.
 Alex and Justin act as foils, as the two are near-polar opposites; Justin is responsible and fair in judgment, though easily insecure at Alex's great magical feats.
 She feels insecure when seeing Justin accomplish much with his hard work and responsibility.
 She is shown not to be the most apt student at both "wizarding" and high school, failing her Spanish midterm, her wizardry exam, and relying on the use of magic to pass several assignments.
 Mary McNamara, writing for the Los Angeles Times, identified that Alex is driven "to become the family wizard, not so much for the power and prestige as the satisfaction of beating out her older brother Justin."

 Despite her flaws, Alex has numerous instances of generosity, loyalty, and compassion.
 She shows deep care for her best friend Harper, even going as far as to reveal to her her wizardry in "Harper Knows" out of guilt for lying.
 Alex is shown to hate "fake people" and silent films.